dbt-labs/docs.getdbt.com/website/docs/guides/explorer-qs.md

 These recommendations are designed to build trust in your project and reduce confusion.

-To learn more about the specific suggestions and the reasons behind them, check out the [Project recommendations page](/docs/collaborate/project-recommendations).
+To learn more about the specific suggestions and the reasons behind them, check out [our docs](/docs/collaborate/project-recommendations).

 <Lightbox src="/img/quickstarts/dbt-cloud/dbt_explorer_project_recs.png" width="80%" title="dbt Explorer's project recommendation tab" />